-There will be a continuous theme of E-safety where children are encouraged to use technology safely, respectfully and responsibly.
-Any safeguarding issues arising from concerns with E-safety will be referred to the Designated Safeguarding Lead.
+There will be a continuous theme of online safety where children are encouraged to use technology safely, respectfully and responsibly.
+This is taught at the beginning of each unit in the Kapow scheme.
+Any safeguarding issues arising from concerns with online safety will be referred to the Designated Safeguarding Lead.